Skip to main content

 The Research Scholar Initiative (RSI) strongly encourages applications from students from groups underrepresented in the academy.

-Through the RSI, individuals interested in pursuing a PhD can participate in mentored research and training opportunities in one of three programs:
+Through the RSI, individuals interested in pursuing a PhD can participate in mentored research and training opportunities in one of six programs at Harvard:

 RSI Frequently Asked Questions